Debt management is an essential component of your business's fiscal stability.

 Do Debt Management Plans Affect Credit?

-This is a complex question, but the short answer is–often not directly.
 While a debt management plan may not directly affect your overall credit score

 , it can still indirectly impact your credit score over time.